JonUdell/xmlui-mastodon/pages/ProjectLog.md

 # Snapshot 27: Add setting for link truncation, make settings page-sensitive

 ![snapshot27](../resources/snapshot27.png)

+- Added a toggle in Tools to enable/disable link truncation for long links, using a Switch component.

+- The truncation setting is persisted in localStorage and defaults to ON if unset.

+- The setting is now page-sensitive, for example the image zoom slider in Tools is hidden when Tools is opened from the ProjectLog page.

+- Explored XMLUI docs and confirmed there is no built-in global for current page; navigation state must be tracked manually, filed an issue for that

 # Snapshot 26: Decouple loading SQL queries from running them